 At 150 km² Strangford Lough is the largest sea Lough in the British Isles and is a haven for wildlife.
 Strangford Lough's shores are also home to some of the finest country estates, parklands and walking trails in Northern Ireland.
 There is something for every walker to enjoy but the trails are especially suited to families and those looking for well-signed scenic outings on good surfaces.
 The Lecale Way is the iconic long distance coastal walk in this area.

-St Patrick is believed to have been captured from Roman Britain and subjected to slavery in Slemish, County Antrim from the age of 16 to 22 years old.
+Saint Patrick was captured from Roman Britain and subjected to slavery from the age of 16 to 22 years old.
 After escaping, he returned to Ireland some years later and was instrumental in converting pagan Ireland to Christianity.
-St. Patrick famously came up the Narrows of Strangford Lough in a storm and landed outside Downpatrick.
+Saint Patrick famously came up the Narrows of Strangford Lough in a storm and landed outside Downpatrick.
 Here he founded his first Church in a local farmer’s barn in AD432.
 This area is now known as Saul (meaning barn) and lies along the Lecale Way.
 Saint Partrick's Country begins in Downpatrick and follows the Trail to Armagh.

 Born in 1660, Sir Hans Sloane grew up in the town of Killyleagh.
 As a young by he foraged the shores of Strangford and began a catalogue of all the wildlife he encountered.
 His collection went on to found the base for the British Museum.
 If this wasn't enough, he also invented chocolate!
 70,000 birds, come here each winter to feed on the rich tidal waters and thousands of common seals also breed in the lough, making this area one of Europe’s most important wildlife sites.
 Up to 75% of the world population of light-bellied brent geese over-winter here with one-third of all Ireland's terns nesting on the lough’s islands during late spring and early summer.
 The lough also houses many large seal colonies and its shores are noted for the diversity of the wildflowers.

 Every care has been taken to ensure accuracy of the information.
 We cannot accept responsibility for errors or omissions but where such are brought to our attention, the information will be amended accordingly.